 Sam Raimi’s direction for the film has a very lite, concise and thoughtful touch; he gives just the right amount of focus to the soft, personal scenes, but he also gives us grand, sweeping, dizzying shots of New York City’s skyline whenever Spider-Man and Green Goblin take to the skies, instantly immersing us in Spidey’s fantasy world.
 Spider-Man is the sort of hero who always tries to use his environments to move around or gain an advantage during a fight, which can be a lot of fun to depict on the big screen.
 Throughout the Raimi trilogy, a lot of Spider-Man’s action scenes have a great amount of kinetic energy to them from carefully chosen, tightly-edited shots, like Green Goblin’s appearance at the World Unity Day Festival.
 Raimi was a horror movie director long before he dabbled in superhero films, so he gets a chance to return to his horror roots during the Goblin’s transformation – a scene that’s surprisingly atmospheric and tense compared to the rest of the larger than life movie.
 While “Spider-Man” is set in the early 2000’s, it takes place in a very romanticized version of Manhattan that evokes the nostalgic feel of classic comic books with vintage film relics (like film cameras and old school trenchcoats) and it almost has a noir vibe to it at times – like when MJ takes to the streets and dons her trenchcoat, or when the cast attends Norman’s windy, grey funeral at the end.
 While he was producing the film, Raimi tried not to rely too much on CGI and opted for practical effects whenever he could, sometimes blending the two, and as a result the visual effects in this movie have aged surprisingly well.
-There are some shots where you’ll quirk an eyebrow at the 2002 CG (like the initial wall-crawling shots during the mugger chase), but for the most part this movie is looking good after fifteen years.
+There are some times where you’ll quirk an eyebrow at the 2002 CG (like the initial wall-crawling shots during the mugger chase), but for the most part this movie is looking good after fifteen years.